BaboyaChoch/Shot-Clock/README.md

 Scoring is determined by the collision of the balls with a defined hitbox of the hoop.
 This is calculated within the loop that updates the ball position because every time a ball is moved it may have touched the hitbox, a shot may have been made.

-There are two  hitboxes in ShotClock.
+There are two  hitboxes in Shot Clock.

 * The whole sprite is the hitbbox for each ball.